Classical quantum friction at water-carbon interfaces

 Such coupling between electronic motion in the solid and charge density fluctuations in the liquid is an effect beyond the Born--Oppenheimer approximation\cite{Born1927}.
 While simulation schemes to account for such nonadiabatic dynamics (``electronic friction") exist \cite{Dou2018,Head-Gordon1995,Martinazzo2022}, they rely on the accurate construction of a $(3N\times3N)$ friction tensor, where $N$ is the total number of atoms explicitly considered in the dynamics.
 So far, their application has been limited to single gas-phase molecules on metal surfaces \cite{Askerka2016,Yin2019,Fuchsel2019,Litman2022}, where the friction coefficient on each atom can be well-approximated to depend only on the solid electron density locally\cite{Hellsing1984,Juaristi2008}.
 The low-frequency dielectric modes of water, which are essential to the description of QF, however, are inherently collective in nature, prohibiting the application of these sophisticated methods at present.

 While accurately accounting for nonadiabatic electronic motion is computationally challenging, low-frequency dielectric response of water is reasonably well captured by simple point charge models \cite{Zarzycki2020,Carlson2020}.
 In this article, we therefore focus on this aspect of QF---that dissipative friction forces are mediated through a complex interplay of charge density fluctuations---which is more amenable to classical molecular dynamics (MD) simulations.
-By extending a standard treatment for polarizability in graphene such that its dielectric fluctuations can be precisely controlled, we will show that coupling between charge density fluctuations in the solid and liquid increases friction in a comparable manner to that predicted by QF.
-Also similar to QF, this additional contribution is distinct from the typical surface roughness picture for friction.
-The insights afforded by our simulations suggest that microscopic signatures of QF manifest more distinctly in the dynamics of the solid's dielectric fluctuations rather than in the structure or dynamics of liquid water.
+By extending a standard treatment for polarizability in graphene such that its dielectric fluctuations can be precisely controlled, we will show that coupling between charge density fluctuations in the solid and liquid increases friction \tcr{in line with the predictions of QF.} Also similar to QF, this additional contribution is distinct from the typical surface roughness picture for friction. \tcr{The insights afforded by our simulations suggest that microscopic signatures of QF manifest more distinctly in the dynamics of the solid's dielectric fluctuations rather than in the structure or dynamics of liquid water.}